5 Ways Web Animation Can Improve the User Experience

 Why is web animation an important UX design trend?

 People get excited about interactive web design because the human eye is attracted to motion.
 When we see movement involved in a design, we react to those visual cues and look forward to what’s going to happen next.
-In the same way that a video in more likely to grab your attention on a social media feed, interactive sites following the latest UX design trends are going to stand out and demand your attention.
+In the same way that a video in more likely to grab your attention on a social media feed, interactive sites following web design trends are going to stand out and demand your attention.

 Examples of Interactive Sites and Apps